zzybluebell/tp/docs/UserGuide.md

 Have you faced issues when managing the members of your restaurant? ezFoodie is here!

 ezFoodie is a desktop application that helps restaurants **keep track of their ever-growing list of members**.
-Restaurant managers and staffs can easily view and update member status (e.g. personal information, tier, reservation, transaction, etc.) to manage and analyze members.
+Restaurant managers and staff can easily view and update member statuses (e.g. personal information, tier, reservation, transaction, etc.) to manage and analyze members.

 ezFoodie is simple and user-friendly.
 It is optimized for using via a **Command Line Interface (CLI)** while still enjoying the benefits of a Graphical User Interface (GUI).
 If you can type fast, ezFoodie can get your member management tasks done faster than traditional GUI applications.

-ezFooide is only the version for `English Language` based user. it is optimized for inputting via English-based CLI commands.
+ezFooide‘s current version is only optimized for `English Language` based user. all CLI commands are `English-based`.
+As of now ezFoodie does not support other languages.

 Continue reading to explore the wonders of ezFoodie and enhance the way you manage and analyze your restaurant's members 🤩